Art, at its best, has never been about productivity.

 In one way or another it has been about absorption.

-In those moments, time doesn’t disappear, but it does loosen its grip.
+time doesn’t disappear, but it does loosen its grip.

 The body softens.